 365give started as a parenting project in 2010.
-It was important for me as a mom to teach my three year old important life skills – empathy, understanding, community.
+It was important for me as a mom to teach kids to give especially my three year old.
+Giving teaches important life skills – empathy, understanding, community.
 It was through giving that I decided to teach my little one these life skills with the intention to make his actions a habit, like brushing his teeth.
 I found teaching my 3 year-old to give was easier than I thought.
 I also found that my life was enriched by this experience.
 Who would have thunk?
 I was also taught as a child to give back as a way to develop empathy, understanding and the importance of community and know it has been a big part of my life.
 I wanted to create that experience again for my first son and have continued this with his younger brothers.
 What I did not take into account when I started our 365 days of giving was the increased happiness I experienced.
 If you want to hear the whole story, listen to my Tedx talk that has now had over 2 million views!

 Giving does not have to be a BIG task for the day.
 What I have found to be successful and have now built an entire program around, is small gives, 1 day, 1 give at a time.
 For little ones (and big ones too!) giving is an adventure.
 It is not an all day task, nor is it a long task.
 It is doing one simple thing, every day.